 It is hard to beat University of Minnesota - Twin Cities if you wish to pursue International Relations & National Security as a major.
-Soon after getting their bachelor's degree, International Relations students typically earn an average of $39,911 in their early careers.
+International Relations majors from University of Minnesota - Twin Cities get an earnings boost of about 2.9% above the typical income of International Relations graduates.
 Based in Minneapolis, Minnesota, this university is optimum for young people who thrive in an urban setting.

 University of Iowa is among your best bets if you want to study International Relations & National Security.
 The setting in a big city is wonderful for scholars seeking out considerable prospects for social networking, experience, and discovery.